 - a pinch of black pepper

-- At the roast to a slow cooker.
+- Add the roast to a slow cooker.
 Top with water, seasoned salt and garlic powder.
 Cook on low for 10 hours or until falling apart.

 - Boil over medium heat for about 15-20 minutes, until thick and syrupy.